- Nursing Pre-Requisities

 Is there an expiration date on my science courses?

-For 2021, admission, science courses must be completed within 7 years prior to application deadline.
+Science courses must be completed within 7 years prior to application deadline.

 Can I still work while attending the program?